hnryjmes/100-days-of-code/README.md

 1. DAY 9.
 Finished off revising the git course, read through all the documents for @makersacademy onsite starting tomorrow! #100DaysOfCode

 1. DAY 10.
 Pair programming.
 Ruby class methods etc. Fun to see other people's work, as people will often have a different way to solve the same problem. #100DaysOfCode

+1. DAY 11.